hjavle/homework/README.md

-* This game was built as an exercise in utilizing Web Development Tutorial utilizing JavaScript, HTML, CSS by [freeCodeCamp](https://youtu.be/jaVNP3nIAv0)
+* This game was built as an exercise in utilizing Web Development Tutorial coded in mainly JavaScript, HTML, CSS.
+Please click [freeCodeCamp](https://youtu.be/jaVNP3nIAv0) to access it.

 ### Instructions